 - Leitmotif: In the Saturn/PC version, Robotnik's normal theme is remixed into something more epic and sinister for the final boss music.
 It also briefly resurges in the Bad Ending.

-- Lethal Lava Land: Volcano Valley Zone, complete with leaping fireballs and collapsing stone bridges.
+- Lethal Lava Land: The fifth stage, Volcano Valley Zone, takes place in a volcano, complete with leaping fireballs and collapsing stone bridges.

 - Loads and Loads of Loading: The loading times for the Saturn version can run for as long as 30 seconds.
 This was slightly shortened in the Japanese release, and substantially improved in the PC port.